shashank-mugiwara/breaksignal/IOBound-Vs-CPUBound-Calls-In-Python-And-Role-Of-GIL-Lock.md

 ---
-title: Understanding IO Bound vs CPU Bound calls in python and the role of GIL Lock
+title: Understanding I/O Bound vs CPU Bound Tasks in Python and the Role of GIL Lock
-description:
+description: Learn the differences between I/O bound and CPU bound tasks in Python, and understand how the Global Interpreter Lock (GIL) affects multi-threaded Python programs and their performance.
 published: true
 date: 2023-06-24T18:05:35.642Z
-tags: python, io bound, cpu bound, gil lock, concurrency, parallelism
+tags: python, io bound, cpu bound, gil lock, concurrency, parallelism, multithreading, performance optimization
 editor: markdown
 dateCreated: 2023-06-24T18:03:46.203Z
 ---

-# Understanding I/O Bound vs CPU Bound Tasks in Python and the role of GIL Lock
+# Understanding I/O Bound vs CPU Bound Tasks in Python and the Role of GIL Lock

 ## Introduction
 When developing applications, it's crucial to understand the nature of your tasks and how they interact with system resources.
 Two common types of tasks are I/O bound and CPU bound tasks.
 In addition, Python has a unique feature called the Global Interpreter Lock (GIL), which influences the execution of multi-threaded Python programs.
 In this article, we'll explore the differences between I/O bound and CPU bound tasks, and delve into the significance of the GIL in Python.